Skip to main content

 What Are Autism Families' Legal Rights in Ontario?

 Families are not only facing a service gap.
-They are also navigating legal and human rights frameworks designed to protect timely access and equitable treatment.
+They are also navigating legal and human rights frameworks that advocates argue should protect timely access and equitable treatment.

 WHO recognizes early interventionUN CRPD Article 25AAP clinical guidelinesHealth Canada evidence review